-Community pharmacies are effective locations for rapid HIV testingAugust 6th, 2013 in HIV & AIDS /
+Community pharmacies are effective locations for rapid HIV testingAugust 6, 2013 in Medicine & Health / HIV & AIDS

 Researchers at Albert Einstein College of Medicine of Yeshiva University have found that community-based pharmacies can be effective locations for offering rapid HIV testing, diagnosing HIV, and connecting those who test positive with medical care quickly.
 The study is in the August edition of the journal AIDS Patient Care and STDs.